yet-another-static-site-generator/yass/CONTRIBUTING.md

 A preferred way to submit your code is to use [tickets](https://www.laeran.pl/repositories/yass/ticket) on the project page.
-Please attach to that ticket file with diff changes, the best if done with command `fossil diff`.
-But any other diff program will work.
+Please attach to that ticket file with diff changes, the best if done with command `fossil patch`.
+Another diff program will work too.
 In that situation, please add information which program was used to create the diff file.
 If you prefer you can also use other options from [contact page](https://www.laeran.pl/repositories/yass/wiki?name=Contact).